 Ventsislav is a cybersecurity expert at SensorsTechForum since 2015.
 He has been researching, covering, helping victims with the latest malware infections plus testing and reviewing software and the newest tech developments.
 Having graduated Marketing as well, Ventsislav also has passion for learning new shifts and innovations in cybersecurity that become game changers.
 After studying Value Chain Management, Network Administration and Computer Administration of System Applications, he found his true calling within the cybersecrurity industry and is a strong believer in the education of every user towards online safety and security.

 Get a free scanner to see if your MAC is infected.
 Use SpyHunter to remove malware in less than 15 minutes.

 Enjoy a free 7-day trial using your credit card.
 Cancel at least two days before the trial ends to avoid any charges.
 Subscription fees vary by region and will renew automatically unless you cancel in time.
 You'll receive a reminder before your next billing, and there's a 30-day money-back guarantee.
 Read the full terms and discover the free removal service.
 Read more...

 Get a free scanner to see if your PC is infected.

 How to Remove Really Good Search from Windows.

-Step 3: Clean any registries, created by Really Good Search on your computer.
+Step 4: Clean Any registries, Created by Really Good Search on Your PC.